Update your Instance

 Your Bitwarden installation should now be fully up to date and running.

-We recommend creating a cronjob or scheduled task to run these update commands weekly, or even nightly.
-This will automatically keep your instance up to date.
+We recommend creating a cronjob or scheduled task to run these update commands weekly, or even nightly, to keep your instance up to date.
 For example, the following cron job would check for an update every Sunday at 2:00 and turn off email output for the job: